The UEFA European Championship is underway.

 Could Scotland or Wales be Euro 2020 dark horses?

-Back at a major summer tournament for the first time in more than two decades, after France '98, Scotland will want to make up for lost time and have stars in their ranks too.
+Back at a major summer tournament for the first time in more than two decades, after France '98, Scotland were desperate to make up for lost time.

-Among them are Andy Robertson, Kieran Tierney, Scott McTominay, John McGinn, Che Adams and possibly a tournament one-to-watch in young prospect Billy Gilmour of Chelsea.
+Their rising stars include Andy Robertson, Kieran Tierney, Scott McTominay, John McGinn, Che Adams and young prospect Billy Gilmour of Chelsea.

 Wales, meanwhile, took the last Euros by storm, reaching the semi finals of the 2016 tournament before losing to eventual winners Portugal and hold hope of causing a few more upsets.